Milan

-The city has been recognized as one of the world's four fashion capitals (the others being London, New York, and Paris) thanks to several international events and fairs, including Milan Fashion Week and the Milan Furniture Fair, which are among the world's biggest in terms of revenue, visitors and growth.
+Milan is a global fashion capital and a major international tourist destination, appearing among the most visited cities in the world, ranking second in Italy after Rome, fifth in Europe and sixteenth in the world.
+The city is a major cultural center, with museums and art galleries that feature some of the most important collections in the world, including major works by Leonardo da Vinci.
+It also hosts numerous educational institutions, academies and universities, with 11% of the national total of enrolled students.Milan hosts several international events and fairs, including Milan Fashion Week and the Milan Furniture Fair, which are among the world's largest in terms of revenue, visitors and growth.
+The city is served by many luxury hotels and is the fifth most starred in the world by Michelin Guide.
 It hosted the Universal Exposition in 1906 and 2015.
-The city hosts numerous cultural institutions, academies and universities, with 11% of the national total of enrolled students.
-Milan received 10 million visitors in 2018, with the largest numbers of foreign visitors coming from China, United States, France and Germany.
-The tourists are attracted by Milan's museums and art galleries that include some of the most important collections in the world, including major works by Leonardo da Vinci.
-The city is served by many luxury hotels and is the fifth-most starred in the world by Michelin Guide.
-Milan is also home to two of Europe's most successful football teams, A.C.
-Milan and Inter Milan, and one of Europe's main basketball teams, Olimpia Milano.
+In the field of sports, Milan is home to two of Europe's most successful football teams, AC Milan and Inter Milan, and one of Europe's main basketball teams, Olimpia Milano.
 Milan will host the Winter Olympic and Paralympic games for the first time in 2026, together with Cortina d'Ampezzo.